John F. Kennedy International Airport: Bus

-Car
+Vehicle

 Vehicles primarily access the airport via the Van Wyck Expressway (I-678) or JFK Expressway, both of which are connected to the Belt Parkway and various surface streets in South Ozone Park and Springfield Gardens.
 The airport operates parking facilities consisting of multi-level terminal garages, surface spaces in the Central Terminal Area, and a long-term parking lot with total accommodation for more than 17,000 vehicles.
 A travel plaza on airport property also contains a food court, filling station, and originally four Tesla Superchargers.
-The original 4 Tesla Superchargers were later replaced with a new station with 12 stalls.
+These were later replaced with a new station with 12 stalls.

 Taxis and other for-hire vehicles (FHV) serving JFK are licensed by the New York City Taxi & Limousine Commission.
 In 2019, PANYNJ approved the implementation of "airport access fee" surcharges on FHV and taxi trips, with the revenue earmarked to support the agency's capital programs.

-Facilities

 Terminals

+Overview

 JFK has five active terminals, containing 130 gates in total.
-The terminals are numbered 1–8 but skipping terminals 2 (permanently closed in 2023), 3 (demolished in 2013) and 6 (demolished in 2011).
+The terminals are numbered 1, 4, 5, 7, and 8.

 The terminal buildings, except for the former Tower Air terminal, are arranged in a deformed U-shaped wavy pattern around a central area containing parking, a power plant, and other airport facilities.
 The terminals are connected by the AirTrain system and access roads.
 Directional signage throughout the terminals was designed by Paul Mijksenaar.
 A 2006 survey by J.D.
-Power and Associates in conjunction with Aviation Week found that JFK ranked second in overall traveler satisfaction among large airports in the United States, behind Harry Reid International Airport, which serves the Las Vegas metropolitan area.
+Power and Associates in conjunction with Aviation Week found that JFK ranked second in overall traveller satisfaction among large airports in the United States, behind Harry Reid International Airport, which serves the Las Vegas metropolitan area.

 Until the early 1990s, each terminal was known by the primary airline that served it, except for Terminal 4, which was known as the International Arrivals Building.
 In the early 1990s, all terminals were given numbers except for the Tower Air terminal, which sat outside the Central Terminals area and was not numbered.
 Like the other airports controlled by the Port Authority, JFK's terminals are sometimes managed and maintained by independent terminal operators.
 At JFK, all terminals are managed by airlines or consortiums of the airlines serving them, except for the Schiphol Group-operated Terminal 4.
 All terminals can handle international arrivals that are not pre-cleared.

-Most inter-terminal connections require passengers to exit security, then walk, use a shuttle bus, or use the AirTrain JFK to get to the other terminal, then re-clear security.
+Many inter-terminal connections require passengers to exit security, then use the AirTrain to get to the other terminal, then re-clear security.